lamc305/portafolio/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Toggle language
-- See my projects, repository and page
+- See my projects, and take a look of the repositories and pages of this projects

 ### Screenshot